Gayanukaa/Word2Vec-Galaxy/README.md

 - Preserves maximum variance while enabling visualization
 - Real-time computation for interactive exploration

+### Known Limitations & Solutions

+**Input Word Echo Problem**: Word2Vec analogies sometimes return input words instead of true analogical matches.
+This occurs because:

+- Input words have high similarity to the computed result vector
+- The model may prefer familiar words over novel analogical relationships
+- Example: `king - man + woman` might return "king" instead of "queen"

+**Our Solution**: The application automatically filters out all input words from analogy results, forcing the model to find genuine analogical relationships rather than echoing familiar terms.

 ### Vector Arithmetic

 The application performs the mathematical operation: `result = word3 - word1 + word2`

+**Important Note**: The application automatically excludes input words from the analogy results to avoid a common Word2Vec limitation where the model returns one of the input words instead of the true analogical match.
+This happens because:

+- Input words contribute heavily to the final vector expression
+- Similar words are already close in embedding space (e.g., "king" and "queen")
+- Cosine similarity might prefer an input word over the true analogy by a small margin

 Visualization shows: